 - A) The External Vice President for Local Affairs acts as liaison and official Associated Students' representative to Isla Vista governmental agencies and the Santa Barbara County Board of Supervisors. - B) Meet a minimum of once (1) a quarter with the following entities: - 1) A.S.
-Isla Vista Community Relations Committee Chairperson

-- 2) A.S.
+Isla Vista Community Relations Committee Chairperson - 2) A.S.
 Community Affairs Board Chairperson - 3) A.S.
-Environmental Affairs Board Chairperson - 4) Third District Supervisor and / or Aide - 5) Isla Vista Tenants Union (IVTU) - C) Shall hold a minimum of six (6) office hours per week to be distributed between the A.S. and the A.S.
-Pardall Center. - D) Shall attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - E) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - F) Shall attend (or designate a proxy to attend) the following meetings regularly: - 1) Isla Vista Recreation and Park District - 2) Isla Vista Property Owners Association - 3) Santa Barbara County Board of Supervisors (when issues affect students) - 4) Isla Vista Community Network - 5) Goleta Water District (when issues affect students) - 6) UCSB Major Events Committee when needed - 7) Environmental Affairs Board - 8) Isla Vista Community Relations Committee - 9) Isla Vista Tenants Union - 10) Senate External Affairs Committee - G) Shall report to the Senate a minimum of five (5) times per quarter regarding their actions. - H) Shall work with the OSL Voter Registration Intern and the External Vice President for Statewide Affairs to coordinate voter registration on campus and in Isla Vista. - I) Shall be a liaison to BCC's and the community regarding space. - J) Shall serve on the Isla Vista Food Cooperative board until 2018.
+Environmental Affairs Board Chairperson - 4) Third District Supervisor and/or Aide - 5) Isla Vista Tenants Union (IVTU) - C) Shall hold a minimum of six (6) office hours per week to be distributed between the A.S. and the A.S.
+Pardall Center. - D) Shall attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - E) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - F) Shall attend a training on understanding unconscious bias and the roots of anti-Semitism by the sixth (6) week of Fall Quarter facilitated by a representative from the Anti-Defamation League. - G) Shall attend (or designate a proxy to attend) the following meetings regularly: - 1) Isla Vista Recreation and Park District - 2) Isla Vista Property Owners Association - 3) Santa Barbara County Board of Supervisors (when issues affect students) - 4) Isla Vista Community Network - 5) Goleta Water District (when issues affect students) - 6) UCSB Major Events Committee when needed - 7) Environmental Affairs Board - 8) Isla Vista Community Relations Committee - 9) Isla Vista Tenants Union - 10) Senate External Affairs Committee - H) Shall report to the Senate a minimum of five (5) times per quarter regarding their actions.

+- I) Shall work with the OSL Voter Registration Intern and the External Vice President for Statewide Affairs to coordinate voter registration on campus and in Isla Vista. - J) Shall be a liaison to AS Entities and the community regarding space. - K) Shall serve on the Isla Vista Food Cooperative board until 2018.